An eBay store (or ‘shop’ on eBay.co.uk) is a subscription-based service that enables a seller to have a customisable ‘storefront’ on the website.

 According to eBay, a seller who lists and sales a minimum of 1,000 items a month will save around $600 a month by subscribing to a Premium Store.

-To work out whether it would be better value to have a store, eBay has a subscriber benefit table (be sure to ‘expand all’.
+To work out whether it would be better value to have a store, eBay has a subscriber benefit table.
 It is not an all-encompassing application (it does not include listing upgrade fees for example) but it offers a good indication of the potential savings based on volume and category of sales.

 Becoming a store owner